 Thailand Travel Tips

 Looking for a few more tips and inspiration for your trip to Thailand?
 Check out our 3 week in Thailand guide which has everything you need to know about the country, and in our opinion the best places to go and what to do, especially if this is your first time in Thailand.
-Or, if you’ve only got limited time, then have a look at our Bangkok and Chiang Mai city guides.
+Or, if you’ve only got limited time, then have a look at our Bangkok and Chiang Mai city guides, along with our Chiang Rai temples guide.
 In fact there are even hidden gems in these Thai cities to still find, like the Silver Temple in Chiang Mai, Wat Sri Suphan!

 So, what do you think of our list of hidden gems in Thailand?
 Have we missed any off that you think should make it onto this bucket list?
 Let us know in the comments below and if they’re great we’ll quickly add them to the Thailand hidden gems list!